awsk1994/-WebApp-StudyAddiction/readme.md

 5. After you sign in, click on “To Map”.

 *note that ngrok is a 3rd party software, and I did not program or contribute to this.

+## Components

+### map.html:

+The main part of this application: map interface to allow user to click on table to toggle the availability on/off, and view printer queue as well.

+tableControl.html: another interface to control the availability of tables by inserting the table id.

+printerControl.html: another interface to increment/decrement printer by printer id Format:
++<printer_id> {increment printer queue}  or  -<printer_id> {decrement printer queue}

+OTHER FILES:

+printer.json: json information regarding to printers (e.g.: coordinate)

+data.json: json information regarding to tables (eg: coordinates)

+database.sqlite: SQLite file storing all user info(username, password, email.etc)

+server.js: Javascript for server.

+ngrok: app to put local server onto www.

+node_modules: all the 3rd party plugins

+static_files:

+border_data.js: javascript that stores information about carlson library’s floor layout

+leaflet.css: leaflet plugin

+jquery-1.11.3.min.js: jquery

+signedin.html: signed in page

+signin.html: sign in page

+signup.html: sign up page

+editinfo.html: edit information page (needs to sign in first)

+deleted.html: deleted user page (when user clicks delete button after signing in)

+FUTURE IMPLEMENTATION of this applications can expand to:

+(a) other libraries

+(b) usage with a system to control printer queue (e.g: when a student prints something, it increments the printer queue, and decrements after student is completed)

+(c) include user information when updating a table

+(d) enable tables to move around, which will be controlled by an administrator (such as a librarian)

+(e) queue-related events (such as the line in a cafeteria, or how many people have entered a buffet).